jmcvetta/neoism/README.md

 ```

+# Support

+Paid support and consulting services are available for Neoism.
+Please [contact
+the author](mailto:jason.mcvetta@gmail.com) for more details.

 # Contributing

-Contributions, in the form of Pull Requests or Issues, are gladly accepted.
+Contributions in the form of Pull Requests are gladly accepted.
+Before
-Before submitting a Pull Request, please ensure your code passes all tests, and
+submitting a PR, please ensure your code passes all tests, and that your
-that your changes do not decrease test coverage.
-I.e. if you add new features,
+changes do not decrease test coverage.
+I.e. if you add new features also add
-also add corresponding new tests.
+corresponding new tests.

-For fastest response when submitting an Issue, please create a failing test
-case to demonstrate the problem.

 # License